On The Outside

 The Northeast Prison Garden Collaborative

-The New Garden Society is pleased to co-sponsor the upcoming “Conference on Social and Ecological Infrastructure for Recidivism Reduction.”
-The event will convene researchers, practitioners, policy makers, and community leaders on March 19-21, 2021 in New Haven, CT.
+In 2021, The New Garden Society co-sponsored the “Conference on Social and Ecological Infrastructure for Recidivism Reduction.”
 For more information, visit the conference webpage: prisongardenjustice.org

 Early on, The New Garden Society recognized that therapeutic horticulture in corrections is an emerging, and often challenging, field.
 The work happens beyond the view of the general public and is subject to restrictive institutional policies.
 Incarcerated program participants also face unique obstacles as they do time in an environment that was not designed for healing and does a poor job of preparing people for release.
 Emerging from conversations with other educators across Massachusetts and at the 2014 American Horticultural Therapy Association conference, The New Garden Society co-founded the Northeast Prison Garden Collaborative.